-43. The individual experts originally involved in the Working Group represent both common law and civil law jurisdictions and possess ample knowledge of comparative law.
+- 43. The individual experts originally involved in the Working Group represent both common law and civil law jurisdictions and possess ample knowledge of comparative law.
 As mentioned, however, more input may be needed to reflect useful and necessary additional information from other regions that are not (yet) represented in the Working Group, as well as from persons who have a specific professional expertise.
-Besides providing valuable information, such consultations may represent the means of identifying a pool of relevant experts who could be invited to share their expertise on an ad hoc basis at one or more Working Group meetings.

-44. The Secretariat, following up on the mandate received from the Working Group, and in cooperation with the European Bank for Reconstruction and Development (EBRD), has conducted consultations in the form of interviews and questionnaires in order to gather data on challenges, regulatory options and practices for effective enforcement in diverse jurisdiction (among others, Egypt, Greece, Japan, Kazakhstan, Latvia, Mongolia, Ukraine).
+Besides providing valuable information, such consultations may represent the means of identifying a pool of relevant experts who could be invited to share their expertise on an ad hoc basis at one or more Working Group meetings. - 44.
+The Secretariat, following up on the mandate received from the Working Group, and in cooperation with the European Bank for Reconstruction and Development (EBRD), has conducted consultations in the form of interviews and questionnaires in order to gather data on challenges, regulatory options and practices for effective enforcement in diverse jurisdiction (among others, Egypt, Greece, Japan, Kazakhstan, Latvia, Mongolia, Ukraine).
 Moreover, the Secretariat has conducted background research in relation to additional legal systems (among others Brazil, China, Finland, France, India, Mozambique, Portugal, Russia, Rwanda, Singapore).
-The outcome of this consultation has been collected in two documents, one containing the answers to the Questionnaire on General Enforcement.
-Finally, the Secretariat has organised ad hoc consultations with additional experts from various jurisdictions (including Colombia and UAE).

-45. The Secretariat is open to broadening this exercise in cooperation with other interested organisations.
+The outcome of this consultation has been collected in two documents, one containing the answers to the Questionnaire on General Enforcement, and the other one grouping together the answers to the Questionnaire on Technology and Enforcement.
+Finally, the Secretariat has organised ad hoc consultations with additional experts from various jurisdictions (including Colombia and UAE). - 45.
+The Secretariat is open to broadening this exercise in cooperation with other interested organisations.